genropy/genro-routes/docs/ARCHITECTURE.md

   C --> Rchild[child router ...]
 ```

-- Filters (e.g., `tags` via FilterPlugin) apply to handlers and children; empty children pruned only when filters are active.
+- Filters (e.g., `tags` via AuthPlugin) apply to handlers and children; empty children pruned only when filters are active.
 - `plugin_info` is included for routers; entries can mirror plugin info if desired, but the authoritative store is on the router.

 ## Admin/CLI/UI implications